Mordecai Cubitt Cooke: Career

 In 1879, when the botanical materials in the India Museum were moved to the Royal Botanic Gardens, Kew, Cooke went with them.
 He received a Victoria Medal of Honour from the Royal Horticultural Society in 1902 and a Linnean Medal from the Linnean Society of London in 1903.
 He claimed to have gained several honorary diplomas for his work, mainly with fungi: MAs from St. Lawrence University in 1870 and Yale University in 1873, and a doctorate from New York University though these claims are disputed.
 Cooke's life and work are comprehensively documented in a biography by distant relative Mary P. English.

 Cooke joined Edward Step (1855–1931) in publishing the magazine Hardwicke's Science-Gossip: A Monthly Medium of Interchange and Gossip for Students and Lovers of Nature from 1865 to 1893.
-From 1870 to 1890 he edited seven exsiccatae, one of them the series Fungi Americani exsiccati with Henry William Ravenel.
+From 1870 to 1890 he edited several exsiccatae and exsiccata-like works, one of them the series Fungi Britannici exsiccati a M. C. Cooke collecti, Series I starting with 1865 and another Fungi Americani exsiccati (1878-1882) with Henry William Ravenel.

 From 1872 to 1894 Cooke also edited Grevillea, a monthly record of cryptogamic botany and its literature, a periodical devoted to mycology.
 He was a founder of the Quekett Microscopical Club in 1865, in response to a request in Science-Gossip, and a founding member of the British Mycological Society.

 It has been suggested that Cooke's description of the perceived distortions of the size of objects while intoxicated by the fungus Amanita muscaria (commonly known as the fly agaric or fly amanita), in his books The Seven Sisters of Sleep and A Plain and Easy Account of British Fungi, inspired the passage in Lewis Carroll's 1865 popular children's storybook Alice's Adventures in Wonderland, where Alice grows or shrinks on eating parts of the mushroom.
 (The effects were later termed Alice in Wonderland syndrome.)

 He is honoured in the naming of Cookeina, which is a genus of cup fungi in the family Sarcoscyphaceae, which was found in 1891.